CourtlandScales/CourtlandScales/README.md

-- 👋 Hi, I’m @CourtlandScales
+HELLO THERE, I’m Courtland Scales
-- 👀 I’m interested in Anime, gardenning, working out, music, reading/writing, and poetry
+I'm from Mimai Florida
-- 🌱 I’m currently learning Computer science at MDC
+I’m interested in Anime, gardenning, working out, music, reading/writing, and poetry I’m currently learning Computer science at MDC
-- 💞️ I’m looking to collaborate on ...
+I’m looking to collaborate on ...
-- 📫 How to reach me courtlandscales@gmail.com
+How to reach me courtlandscales@gmail.com